-The overall result of these measures is an increase in bodyshell torsional rigidity of 15 per cent over that of the first-generation model - this reduces the body’s response delay to steering inputs.
-Increasing the amount of ultra-high-tensile steel used by approximately 3 per cent over the first-generation model helps realise significant gains in body strength.
+Compared to the first generation model launched in 2012, bodyshell torsional rigidity is 15 per cent stiffer - this reduces the body’s response delay to steering inputs.
+Increasing the amount of ultra-high-tensile steel used by approximately 3 per cent over the first-generation model, helps realise significant gains in body strength.
 The A pillars feature 1,180 MPa ultra-high-tensile steel.
 The side sills and B pillars use 980 MPa ultra-high-tensile steel, enhancing safety performance and minimising weight increase.
-The use of hot-stamped 1,800 MPa steel -the world’s strongest- for the front and rear bumper reinforcements is a further safety feature.
+The use of hot-stamped 1,800 MPa steel - the world’s strongest - for the front and rear bumper reinforcements is a further safety feature.

 Featuring proven MacPherson strut front and multi-link rear suspension systems, numerous fine-tuning measures have been implemented to further refine the Mazda CX-5’s chassis.
-The diameter of the front damper pistons has been increased to provide a more linear response and smoother vehicle behaviour when quickly turning the steering wheel.
-Optimising the damping characteristics and introducing more moderate behaviour above the springs also delivers smoother roll characteristics when entering corners, and a more stable posture during cornering.
-In addition, the front lower suspension arms now feature liquid-filled bushings, which increase the damping of minute vibrations.
+The diameter of the front damper pistons is optimised to provide a more linear response and smoother vehicle behaviour when quickly turning the steering wheel.
+Optimising the damping characteristics and introducing more moderate behaviour above the springs also delivers smooth roll characteristics when entering corners, and a stable posture during cornering.
+In addition, the front lower suspension arms feature liquid-filled bushings, which increase the damping of minute vibrations.

 Complementing this mechanical set-up is G-Vectoring Control (GVC): the first system from Mazda’s Skyactiv-Vehicle Dynamics range of technologies.
 Utilising integrated control of the engine, transmission and chassis to enhance the connection between car and driver, GVC varies engine torque to optimise the load on the front axle.
 By monitoring steering and throttle position when entering a corner under power, GVC momentarily reduces the amount of torque delivered to the front wheels, thereby transferring a fraction more weight onto the front axle.
 This increases front tyre grip, which allows the front wheels to turn more precisely.